To learn more check out our

 For both forwards and defensemen, the top players still play under 50% of the game (20-25 minutes out of 60 minutes per game).
 The very best in the game can play nearly 30 minutes per game, but that’s a rare feat in the NHL.
 Still, if you follow the NHL closely, watch for players who are being overplayed to fall victim to fatigue if their numbers get too high.

 In the NBA, fatigue factors are certainly at play even if the sport isn’t as physically demanding as the NHL.
-For one, there are fewer NBA players that hit the court in a game (nearly half as many as the average NHL team).
+For one, fewer NBA players hit the court in a game (nearly half as many as the average NHL team).
 Second, the top NBA players are on the court for a lot longer per game.

-While physical contact isn’t as brutal as the NHL it’s still an exhausting game.
+While physical contact isn’t as brutal as the NHL, it’s still an exhausting game.
 There’s a toll on the knees, hips, ankles joints, and overall stamina.
 Some of the most gruesome injuries we’ve seen in professional sports over the years have been from freak leg injuries from basketball players landing awkwardly on a jump.
 Gordon Hayward of the Boston Celtics comes to mind.

 That being said, injuries still don’t play the same factor as they do in the NHL.
 In the 2018-19 season in the NBA, teams had lost 67 man-games to injury at the halfway point of the season.
 In the NHL, the average team had lost 104 man-games to injuries at the same point in the season.

 Both the NHL and NBA have 41 road games in a season, with flights between every stop.
-The MLB has 82 road games, but if they travel on average once every three road games, then they actually fly from city to city less than 30 times per season.
+The MLB has 82 road games, but if they travel on average once every three road games, then they fly from city to city less than 30 times per season.

 It’s no secret to sports fans that in North America, eastern teams represent only about a quarter of the continent geographically.
 That means that teams out West are subjected to much longer travel schedules than their eastern counterparts.

-That can be most grueling for some of the Canadian teams in the NHL, in particular.
+That can be most gruelling for some of the Canadian teams in the NHL, in particular.
 The Vancouver Canucks, Edmonton Oilers, and Calgary Flames tend to travel more miles than any other teams in North American professional sports.

 Even teams in California are subjected to more travel than teams in the Northeastern corner of North America, where the population density is much greater.
 That’s something to pay attention to, especially deeper into the regular season.